-Getting a new, more capacious external hard drive for Mac is good idea.
+Getting a new, more capacious external hard drive for Mac is a good idea.
 Let’s admit it: cloud storages aren’t for everybody.
 After all, a “cloud” is just another term for somebody else’s computer.
 And they cost money.
-On the other hand, you could upgrade your Mac’s current drive but this is a too extreme approach in complexity.
-So below we’ve collected a few tips to help you choose the best external hard drive for Mac so you can get most value and a bigger bang for your buck.
+On the other hand, you could upgrade your Mac’s current drive, but this is a too extreme approach in complexity.
+So, below we’ve collected a few tips to help you choose the best external hard drive for Mac, so you can get the most value and a bigger bang for your buck.

 - Storage capacity

 - Raid configuration

 - Protective physical layer